How to calm your pet in a storm

 • toys designed for mental stimulation, like lick mats or pet puzzles

 Having said that, don’t expect your pet to be extremely cuddly.
-If you sense them pulling away, let them have a little space.
+If you sense them pulling away, let them have their space.

 5. Keep them distracted

-With dogs, often the best way to keep them distracted is through food and mental stimulation.
+The best way to keep dogs distracted is through food and mental stimulation.
 You can use frozen treats, snuffle mats, or long-lasting chews to keep them occupied.

-Or, if they’re able to, you could go through some training with them.
+If they’re able to, you could also go through some training with them.
 This will keep them focussed on you (and their treat rewards) rather than the storm.

 It may be a good idea to buy them a new toy specifically for storm season and only use it during storms, as they’ll likely stay interested in it longer as it’s new and exciting.